RodrigoDot/cakeres/RoadMap.md

 > after create your controllers, you must create the routes to access them
 > go to config/routes.php and add the routes that you need

+---
+ninth
+---

+> now you can develop your views and that`s it

+---
+tenth
+---

+> how to install a CRUD package from outside
+> example > composer require friendsofcake/crud